 A requirement for the load flow calculation is that the topological network is configured with the help of ALC elements.
 A zenon screen (single-phase or three-phase ALC single line screen) with combined elements and lines must be present.
-The parameters of the properties relevant to the load flow calculation must be set up correctly.
+The properties relevant for load flow calculation must be configured correctly for these screen elements.